Materials science research

 The two researchers, Aran Rafferty an expert in materials R&D and problem-solving, with specialist knowledge of technical glass and ceramic development and Dr Ehsan Rezvani, a post-doctoral researcher working in Trinity’s School of Physics are involved in a variety of research work with KASTUS®.

-Dr James Kennedy, KASTUS® Director of Innovation and Operations says: “Utilising KASTUS®’ award-winning patented advanced photochemistry as both a chemical and commercial building block, collaboration between academic research and industry is key to major breakthroughs in technology and leads to further innovation.
+Dr James Kennedy, KASTUS® Chief Technology Officer said: “Utilising KASTUS®’ award-winning patented advanced photochemistry as both a chemical and commercial building block, collaboration between academic research and industry is key to major breakthroughs in technology and leads to further innovation.
 Through this collaboration, we can now access new markets for our smart antimicrobial technology, such as the roof tile, architectural, glass and water conservation markets.
 This has been a key part of our research strategy and we are very grateful for the support.
 Overall, it has been a successful project for us as an SME.”

 The SFI Industry Fellowship Programme, which funded the collaboration between KASTUS® and AMBER which was valued at €280,000, aims to enhance industry-academia collaborations, and to stimulate excellence in knowledge exchange and training of engineers and scientists.
 The programme funds the temporary placement of academic researchers in industry, and of industry researchers in academia.